phoenixrain-pku/phoenixrain-pku/readme.md

-+ I'm persueing my PHD degree in Tsinghua University.
++ I'm currently a PHD student at Tsinghua University, department of computer science and technology.

-+ I used to be an undergraduate student at Peking University, studying in Turing Class (CS).
++ I've received the degree of bachelor of Science from Peking University, with summa cumme laude title.

-+ I'm interested in Quantum Computing and Network Measurement.
++ My research interests include quantum computing theory, and currently I focus on quantum communication & network protocols.